ellen20/Instagramom/README.md

 <img width="1257" alt="Screen Shot 2022-06-17 at 11 46 11 PM" src="https://user-images.githubusercontent.com/66989321/174423187-0b1a2402-b00a-4200-91c6-00bc83e90355.png">

-## Future Features

 ### Likes Features
-* Users can like or unlike all post
+Users can like or unlike all post whatever they like and can see how many likes on each post.

-### Follows Features
+### Search Bar
-* Users can follow or unfllow other users
+Users can live search in navigation bar by type in user's name and will diredted to searched user's profile page.

 ### User Profile Page
-* Users can view specific user's profile information
+Users can view specific user's profile information and can view all posts that they made.

+## Future Features
 * User can change user's image
-* Users can view all posts that they made
 * Follow or unfollow user

+### User Profile Page

-### Search Bar
+### Follows Features
-* Users can live search in navigation bar
-* Users can search other users information
+* Users can follow or unfllow other users

 ### Live Chat
 * Users can live messaging with followers or followees